plan-systems/design-docs/README.md

    - An extensible & resilient development platform
    - Embedding of key stacks, namely: [IPFS](https://github.com/ipfs), [libp2p](https://github.com/libp2p), [Ethereum](https://www.ethereum.org), and [Protobufs](https://developers.google.com/protocol-buffers)+[gRPC](https://grpc.io).

 The PLAN Unity client talks to a `pnode`, the name for PLAN's p2p client-serving node.  `pnode` is a Go daemon that serves PLAN clients while replicating community data across the community's swarm of pnodes.
+So, to summerize, PLAN has a realtime 3D/visual frontend with a p2p backend written in Go that can use almost any blockchain/DLT as the storage layer.

 What defines a community?
 In PLAN, a community is designed to reflect the human relationships that make up a community, whether that's a household, neighborhood, first-responders unit, off-grid farm, city council, media production, veterans network, makerspace, artist collective, emotional support network, small business, or gaming group.
 That is, each member in a community holds a copy of the community keyring (in addition to their private keys for that community).
 In effect, the entire community's network traffic and infrastructure is inaccessible to all others, providing a fundamental cryptographic "city wall" to ensure privacy and security.